Health Education for Life

 Based on this work, the WarmFeet® intervention has established itself as a NEW treatment modality – an educational intervention – which increases peripheral circulation and complements standard medical care for leg, foot and wound therapies.
 It has been reviewed by the FDA and is an excellent method of self-help.
 It could well serve as a preventive intervention for peripheral arterial disease.
 That may be the topic for a future study.

 Birgitta Rice as an author, has contributed to the following books with her expertise in diabetes and knowledge of feet:

 50 Diabetes Myths That Can Ruin Your Life: And 50 Diabetes Truths That Can Save Your Life,by Riva Greenberg,

-a diabetes coach and author.
-She invited Rice to be one of the Foot Experts explaining about common and problematic foot issues.
+The author invited Rice to be one of the Foot Experts explaining about common and problematic foot issues.
 Published by Perseus Books, 2007.
 The book is available at Amazon.com